Coupler microwave-activated controlled phase gate on fluxonium qubits: Introduction

 In this paper, we propose a CZ gate scheme between two low-frequency fluxoniums coupled via an extra coupler fluxonium.
 Instead of applying a magnetic flux to the coupler element to change the coupling strength between the qubits, we activate microwave transitions in the coupler element.
 Due to strong interaction between this element and the computational qubits, the spectrum of these transitions is state-dependent.
 As a result, the detuning of the microwave drive depends on computational states, which results in different acquired phases in these states.
-This gate principle is closely related to the iToffoli gate proposal \cite{Baker2022}, with the main difference that here we apply the microwave pulse not to one of the computational qubits, but to the coupler qubit.
-We experimentally demonstrate this approach by tuning up a 44~ns-long CZ gate with a cross-entropy benchmarking fidelity of $97.6\pm 0.4 \%$.
+This gate principle is closely related to the microwave-activated CZ gate~\cite{ficheux2021fast}, as well as the iToffoli gate proposal \cite{Baker2022}.
+Compared to the former, we obtain the geometric phase by exciting a tunable coupler element degree of freedom, which allows to lower the residual coupling to below~10~kHz.
+Compared to the latter, we consider not a three-qubit gate, where the qubit directly coupled to two neighbors is driven, but rather re-label the driven qubit as the coupler.
+This allows to ignore the residual coupling between the driven element and the computational, since the coupler is deexcited when no gate is being performed, significantly simplifying the circuit.
+We experimentally demonstrate the coupler microwave-activated controlled phase (CMACP) by tuning up a 44~ns-long CZ gate with a cross-entropy benchmarking fidelity of $97.6\pm 0.4 \%$.